 Lastly, the applicant perspective can offer valuable insights into areas for improvement within the organisation's selection and assessment processes.
 Organisations can actively seek feedback from applicants to identify potential biases, inconsistencies, or other shortcomings in their human resource management practices and make necessary adjustments (Bangerter et al., 2012).
 This continuous improvement mindset can ensure that the organisation remains agile and adaptable to changing talent requirements (Schuler & Jackson, 2014).

-Q2.
-Drawing on your personal and professional experiences and on what you have learnt so far, does the applicant perspective matter in selection and assessment?
+Based on your personal and professional experiences and what you have learnt, does the organisational perspective matter in selection and assessment?
 Why not?

 From the perspective of an organisation, the primary purpose of selection and assessment is to find the most qualified candidate for a position based on their skills, qualifications, and experience.
 In this scenario, the primary focus is evaluating a candidate's potential to contribute to the organisation's goals and objectives (Arthur & Villado, 2008).
 Consequently, the applicant's perspective, even though it might provide insights into their personal experience and preferences, may not necessarily align with the organisation's needs (Ryan & Tippins, 2004).